AC Milan on track to win Serie A after goalkeeping blunder | Sports-Games

 Venezia remained six points behind 17th-place Cagliari.

+CHAMPIONS LEAGUE PLACES Roma's 0-0 draw at home with Bologna removed the Giallorossi from contention for the Champions League places — which will go to Milan, Inter, Napoli, and Juventus.

-Also, Torino striker Andrea Belotti scored three goals in the final 12 minutes of a 3-1 win at 10-man Empoli.
-AP SSC SSC
+Also, Torino striker Andrea Belotti scored three goals in the final 12 minutes of a 3-1 win at Empoli, which ended with nine men.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)